Creating your own Control Surface script

 - Operating System: All

-Since not all MIDI controllers have a native Control Surface in Live, you can create your own using the UserConfiguration.txt.
-This allows you to configure basic functions like Device Control, Track Control and Transport Control, among others.
+Since not all MIDI controllers have a native Control Surface in Live, you can create your own using the UserConfiguration.txt for basic functions like Device Control, Track Control and Transport Control.

-The UserConfiguration.txt file and directions on how to use it are found in the User Remote Scripts folder, which itself is stored in Live's Preferences folder:
+The UserConfiguration.txt file and directions on how to use it are found in the User Remote Scripts folder, which is stored in Live's Preferences folder:

 - Mac: HD:/Users/[Username]/Library/Preferences/Ableton/Live x.x.x/User Remote Scripts